 Last Updated on

-Word “recession” sounds a bit scary.
+Word “recession” might sound a bit scary.
 And investing during this is feels like scarier given whole media propagate fears and confusion.
 And advise you to tread caution.
 I just wonder when it’s come to investing when you should not tread caution?

 What is a Recession?